* E15 could go in more than half U.S. vehicles on roads

 * Service stations worried about being sued over E15

 By Tom Doggett

-Service station owners worry that putting higher ethanol blends in older cars could lead to lawsuits if the fuel damages engines.
+But service station owners worry that putting higher ethanol blends in older cars could lead to lawsuits if the fuel damages their engines.

 To help consumers, the EPA plans to put E15 labels on gasoline pumps so the fuel won't be with other blends.

 (Reporting by Tom Doggett; Editing by David Gregorio)